Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AppInsights.Workspace.md

 ## RECOMMENDATION

-Consider using workspace-based Application Insights resources.
+Consider using workspace-based Application Insights resources to collect telemetry in shared storage.

 ## EXAMPLES